RareSkills/blog/merkle-tree-second-preimage-attack/merkle-tree-second-preimage-attack.md

 The contract will see `a` as a leaf, where `a = h(ℓ₁), h(ℓ₂))`.
 If the proof is `[h(b), h(f)]`, the Merkle proof will be accepted as valid.

-Essentially, if a merkle proof is valid, then a shortened version of it is also valid if we pass the first value in the original proof as a leaf.
+Essentially, if a Merkle proof is valid, then a shortened version of it is also valid if we pass the first value in the original proof as a leaf.

 **Therefore, the attacker will have provided a “leaf” and a proof the contract accepts, but the “leaf” given is not a leaf in the original Merkle tree!**